Graphical Models

 Graphical Models is an academic journal in computer graphics and geometry processing publisher by Elsevier.
-As of 2021, its editor-in-chief is Jorg Peters of the University of Florida.
+As of 2021, its editor-in-chief is Bedrich Benes of the Purdue University.

 History

 This journal has gone through multiple names.
 Founded in 1972 as Computer Graphics and Image Processing by Azriel Rosenfeld, it became the first journal to focus on computer image analysis.